 Set api_host (new in Hass 0.72) if you've also set

 base_urlin your Hass configuration to an external facing hostname.
-This should be set to the internal host or IP address & port of Home Assistant.
+This should be set to the internal host or IP address & port of Home Assistant using http (not https).
 For example:

 This ensures that Konnected talks to Hass exclusively over your local LAN and isn't dependent on DNS or the internet.